 3.1.
 Dataset description

-From the Method of prediction presented in Figure 1, The dataset under consideration primarily consists of lung CT scan images sourced from multiple medical institutions and hospitals, curated over a span of two years.
-This comprehensive collection aims to provide a deep insight into different types of lung cancer, focusing on Salivary Gland-type Lung Tumors, Pleomorphic (Spindle/Giant Cell) Carcinoma, and Primary Pulmonary Sarcomas.
+From the method of prediction presented in Figure 1, the dataset under consideration primarily consists of lung CT scan images sourced from multiple medical institutions and hospitals, curated over a span of two years.
+This comprehensive collection aims to provide a deep insight into different types of lung cancer, focusing on salivary gland-type lung tumors, pleomorphic (spindle/giant cell) carcinoma, and primary pulmonary sarcomas.

 Fig. 1.
-Method of Prediction
+Method of prediction

 The CT scan images have been acquired from three primary sources: